obonaventure/cnp3/book/network/network.rst

    A simple Internet with peering relationships

 To understand the `customer->provider` relationship, let us consider the simple internetwork shown in the figure above.
 In this internetwork, `AS7` is a stub domain that is connected to one provider : `AS4`.
 The contract between `AS4` and `AS7` allows a host inside `AS7` to exchange packets with any host in the internetwork.
 To enable this exchange of packets, `AS7` must know a route towards any domain and all the domains of the internetwork must know a route via `AS4` that allows them to reach hosts inside `AS7`.
-From a routing viewpoint, the commercial contract between `AS7` and `AS4` will lead to the following routes being exchanged :
+From a routing viewpoint, the commercial contract between `AS7` and `AS4` leads to the following routes being exchanged :

  - over a `customer->provider` relationship, the `customer` domain advertises to its `provider`  all its routes and all the routes that it has learned from its own customers.
  - over a `provider->customer` relationship, the `provider` advertises all the routes that it knows to its `customer`

-The second rule ensures that the customer domain will receive a route towards all destinations that are reachable via its provider.
+The second rule ensures that the customer domain receives a route towards all destinations that are reachable via its provider.
 The first rule allows the routes of the customer domain to be distributed throughout the Internet.

 Coming back to the figure above, `AS4` advertises to its two providers `AS1` and `AS2` its own routes and the routes learned from its customer, `AS7`.
 On the other hand, `AS4` advertises to `AS7` all the routes that it knows.